nowo-tech/PhpQualityTools/README.md

 php-quality-tools: Missing suggested dependencies detected:
   - rector/rector: Rector for automated code refactoring
-  - rector/rector-symfony: Rector rules for Symfony
+  - rector/rector-symfony: Rector rules for Symfony (only for Rector 1.x)
-  - rector/rector-doctrine: Rector rules for Doctrine
+  - rector/rector-doctrine: Rector rules for Doctrine (only for Rector 1.x)
-  - rector/rector-phpunit: Rector rules for PHPUnit
+  - rector/rector-phpunit: Rector rules for PHPUnit (only for Rector 1.x)
   - friendsofphp/php-cs-fixer: PHP-CS-Fixer for code style fixing
   - vincentlanglet/twig-cs-fixer: Twig-CS-Fixer for Twig template style fixing

+**Note**: If you're using Rector 2.x, the optional packages (`rector-symfony`, `rector-doctrine`, `rector-phpunit`) will be automatically skipped as they are not compatible with Rector 2.x yet.

 Would you like to install these dependencies now? (yes/no) [yes]: yes